 For many boards and staff, technology has become the most sexy aphrodisiac around.
 Even though I haven’t yet seen it effectively used, partly because it becomes dated so quickly, museum and other sites continue to reach for phone tours, or apps, or touch screens, to add that extra element of engagement that will magically connect to those ever-elusive younger audiences that sites yearn to attract.
 Continue reading

-When John Winthrop was setting sale for America, he delivered a lay sermon which would become a foundational text for the American Civil Religion.
+When John Winthrop was setting sail for America, he delivered a lay sermon which would become a foundational text for the American Civil Religion.
 Drawing on the Book of Matthew, he spoke of a “city on a hill” that the eyes of the world would be upon.

 There is a longstanding idolizing of the city in human culture.
 This exaltation derives from ancient Mesopotamia, the first builders of major cities.
 The famous Epic of Gilgamesh, begins with a paean to the walls of the city he ruled.
 At the end of epic, with Gilgamesh’s adventures completed and his quest for immortality over, he returns to those same city walls with the insight that while the body is not immortal, the walls of the city are.
 In this ancient epic, when Gilgamesh clicks his heels three times and realizes there is no place like home, it is to the city to which he returns.
 Continue reading